 Midwest will always be associated with the first person who told me of this far off land, filled with barns and farms full of "farm fresh" junk (as the American Pickers like to call it).

-I met Ann Caster in the spring of 2004 at a life changing show called The Farm Chicks Antique Show (http://www.thefarmchicks.com/).
+http://www.thefarmchicks.com/).
 That fall I was thrilled to be a vendor at that very same show, and visited Ann again.
 Every Farm Chicks since and around the amazing circuit of shows in our Eastern Washington/North Idaho area, I had the privilege of visiting with Ann, receiving her down to earth advice, enjoying her full laugh and sense of humor, and drooling over her booths.
 The first vintage furniture I bought was a enamel top, wood legged white on white farm table that I use and will always use in my office, and I bought it from Ann's Nestting booth.
 My sister Heidi loved working with Ann to design and build her website, my mom loved sharing stories with Ann at every show, and Jennifer and I were blessed when Ann was a vendor at Funky Junk for several years.

 Yesterday, I along with Heidi and mom, had the honor of paying our respects to this incredible woman at her funeral.
 Ann has left a very big hole in this corner of the world, as all who knew her will attest.
 Her husband Andy and her were partners, truly in marriage and in life, and he was by her side at every show, in the decade of her antiquing business.